 SECTION SEVEN - PARTICIPATION IN ONLINE FORUMS

-A. Students should remember that any messages or information sent on school-provided facilities to one or more individuals via an electronic network—for example, Internet mailing lists, bulletin boards, and online services—are statements identifiable and attributable to Cisco Junior College.
+A. Students should remember that any messages or information sent on school-provided facilities to one or more individuals via an electronic network—for example, Internet mailing lists, and online services—

-B. Cisco Junior College recognizes that participation in some forums might be important to the performance of a students research.
+B. Cisco College recognizes that participation in some forums might be important to the performance of a student’s research.

 SECTION EIGHT - VIOLATIONS

 Any student who abuses the privilege of their access to e-mail or the Internet in violation of this policy will be subject to corrective action, including possible termination of enrollment, legal action, and criminal liability.